ChenZijiSubset/coding_class/README.md

 0: Introduction AND Voting

-Python1: Hello world, conditional expressions, loops, and lists / 3: Data Science and Machine Learning
+Python1: Hello world, conditional expressions, loops, and lists / Python3: Data Science and Machine Learning

 15:45 - 16:30 Exercise1/3

 ## Friday 16th Aug: 09:30 - 13:00 (for ages 13-17, 3 hours)

-considering potential change based on the feedback of "Wednesday 14th Aug: 14:00 - 17:30 (for ages 13-15, 3 hours) "
+Considering potential change based on the feedback of "Wednesday 14th Aug: 14:00 - 17:30 (for ages 13-15, 3 hours) "

 09:30 - 10:30